 Special attention is paid to problem exposures in order to accelerate remedial action.
 The Bank uses a Remedial Asset Management unit under the Credit Risk Department adopts corrective action on delinquent credits so as to recover the bank dues.
-Impairment assessment

-DISCLOSURES UNDER PILLAR 3 OF THE CAPITAL ADEQUACY FRAMEWORK (BASEL III GUIDELINES) FOR THE YEAR ENDED 31st MARCH 2017
+DISCLOSURES UNDER PILLAR 3 OF THE CAPITAL ADEQUACY FRAMEWORK (BASEL III GUIDELINES) AS ON 30th JUNE 2018.